chenson2018/website-hakyll/posts/2024-08-12-univalence.md

 \end{align}
 $$

 and completes the proof!
-The key point here is understand the induction and recursion principles for $S^1$, which are unfortunately made a bit murky by the axiomatic formulation.
-The rough intuition is that Cover allows us to use transport to relate paths of $S^1$ and integers.
-So lifting our earlier definition $\phi$ is not so difficult
+Lifting our earlier definition $\phi$ is not so difficult

 $$
     \operatorname{encode}(p : \operatorname{base} \rightsquigarrow x) := \operatorname{transport}(\operatorname{Cover}, p, 0)
 $$

-For decode, we want to construct the inverse in the opposite direction.
+and for decode, we just want to construct the inverse.
 This is not as nice to write down as a term, since reversing the direction of transport is more naturally done in proof mode using the induction principle for $S^1$.
 While I could muddle through the details here, I think my anticlimactic suggestion is to work through the proof yourself if you'd like a complete understanding!
-Given the constrained nature of $S^1$, so long as you end up with a term of type $\operatorname{Cover} x \to (\operatorname{base} \rightsquigarrow x)$ I think it is nearly impossible to end up with something that doesn't satisfy the required isomorphism $\operatorname{encode} \cong
+Given the constrained nature of $S^1$, so long as you end up with a term of type
+$\operatorname{Cover} x \to (\operatorname{base} \rightsquigarrow x)$ I think it is nearly impossible to end up with something that doesn't satisfy the required isomorphism $\operatorname{encode} \cong \operatorname{decode}$.
-\operatorname{decode}$.

 As a final note, it is not too difficult to see that $S^1$ cannot be an h-set[^goid].
 First, note that we must have